thp44/thp44/README.md

 ---

 ## 🤖 The Private AI Army
 I have a 100% private obsession with building an AI army.
-It's not for work, and it's definitely not for my colleagues! it's for me.
 The goal is to automate my own existence to the point where world domination becomes a low-effort byproduct of me finally getting enough sleep.

 ---